 Investigation into the characteristics of and teaching strategies for students with physical and other health impairments.
 Emphasis on Professional Teaching Standards.
-Approved school-based practicum required.
 Prerequisites: Formal admission to an undergraduate teacher preparation program and EDU222.
+Course Notes: EDU209AD requires an approved field experience.